ruskofd/postgresql-server-role/docs/examples.md

 #### Manage PostgreSQL synchronous streaming replication

-By default, PostgreSQL streaming is asynchronous, but you can configure it to be synchronous.
+By default, PostgreSQL streaming is asynchronous, but you can configure it to be synchronous if needed.

 ```YAML
 # You need to define a unique name for each replica node